loopbackio/loopback-connector-cloudant/README.md

 For more information, see [Getting started with Cloudant NoSQL DB](https://www.ng.bluemix.net/docs/services/Cloudant/index.html)

-The `loopback-connector-cloudant` module is the Cloudant connector for the Loopback framework.
+The `loopback-connector-cloudant` module is the Cloudant connector for the LoopBack framework.
 <!-- TOC -->

 - [loopback-connector-cloudant](#loopback-connector-cloudant)